-Fieldwork is a mandatory requirement of the course and students will be given opportunities to complete fieldwork in a variety of environments.
+Fieldwork is mandatory and a significant component of both the Preliminary and HSC courses.
+Students will be given opportunities to complete fieldwork in a variety of environments.
 An overnight excursion may be necessary to complete fieldwork activities.

 LEGAL STUDIES

 Legal Studies develops students' knowledge, understanding and skills in relation to the legal system and its effectiveness in promoting a just and fair society, with a view to empowering students to participate effectively as citizens.
 It develops an understanding of legal concepts and the way law functions in our society.